bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 1: 00:04:59

 Yeah, I think one of the interesting things is that the credo is never to trust another node for what they tell you, because they might be lying.
-So on the one hand, you have to make it work locally and you have to have an emergent behavior across the whole set of participants that is not wasteful, but still gets everybody all the information they need.
+So on the one hand you have to make it work locally and you have to have an emergent behavior across the whole set of participants that is not wasteful, but still gets everybody all the information they need.
 I can see the appeal.

 Speaker 2: 00:05:26